Army Job: MOS 13B Cannon Crewmember

 After nine weeks of Basic Training (boot camp), you'll take 14 weeks of Advanced Individual Training (AIT) at Fort Sill in Oklahoma.
 This training, divided between the field and the classroom, will include learning methods of calculating targets manually and with instruments.

 They also learn how to safely handle ammunition, how to operate guns, missile and rocket systems and artillery tactics.
 And as with all combat troops, if you enlist as MOS 13B, you'll learn battle strategy and combat survival skills.

 Most importantly, you'll learn how to handle, load and unload howitzers, set fuses, and prepare charges.
 Maintaining the howitzer will also be among your duties in this MOS.

 To be eligible for this Army job, you'll need a score of at least 93 in the field artillery (FA) area of the Armed Services Vocational Aptitude Battery (ASVAB) tests.
 There's no Department of Defense security clearance needed, but you must have normal color vision.

 Civilian Careers Similar to MOS 13B

-There's also the option to apply to be a security guard or police officer since you'll be trained to use weapons.
+There is also the option to apply to be a security guard or police officer since you will be trained to use weapons.
 These jobs obviously would have additional qualifying tests and requirements, but your Army training will position you well to begin the process.